paarnes/GNSS_Multipath_Analysis_Software/README.md

 To install the required packages, run:
 `pip install -r requirements.txt`
 where the *requirements.txt* is located [here](https://github.com/paarnes/GNSS/blob/master/Multipath_analysis/requirements.txt).

+Note: In the example plots, TEX is used to get prettier text formatting.
+However, this requires TEX/LaTex to be installed on your computer.
+The program will first try to use TEX, and if it's not possible, standard text formatting will be used.
+So TEX/LaTex is not required to run the program and make plots anymore.
+The software will just not use TEX as a interpreter.
+In the previous release, the software required TEX to be installed to successfully create plots.

 ## The steps are:
 1. Reads in the RINEX observation file